+THE PEACE

-THE PEACE PresiderThe peace of the Lord be always with you.AllAnd with thy spirit.
+Presider The peace of the Lord be always with you.

+All And also with you.

 The ministers and people greet one another in the name of Christ.
-THE LITURGY OF THE TABLE OFFERTORY SENTENCE Presider May all the earth give you worship and praise, and break into song to your name, O God.
+THE LITURGY OF THE TABLE OFFERTORY SENTENCE Presider May all the earth give you worship and praise, and break into song to your name, O God, Most High.

 The offertory is the time during the service when we give offerings to God, acknowledging that all we have comes from God.
 The choir offers their gift of music, and this is our opportunity to offer thanks to God through a monetary gift to support the ministries of Epiphany.
 Active Epiphany parishioners make an annual pledge commitment toward the vitality of our ministries.
 In some cases pledging parishioners also make a financial contribution at the offertory.
 Money placed in the hunger basket at Communion supports our outreach ministry of feeding those in need.
 You may use the QR code, either during the anthem or later at your convenience, or place your offering in the offering plate as it is passed.
-OFFERTORY ANTHEM: Greater love hath no man John Ireland (1879-1962) Many waters cannot quench love, neither can the floods drown it.
+Many waters cannot quench love, neither can the floods drown it.
 Love is strong as death.
 Greater love hath no man than this, that a man lay down his life for his friends.
 Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness.
 Ye are washed, ye are sanctified, ye are justified in the name of the Lord Jesus; Ye are a chosen generation, a royal priesthood, a holy nation, that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light.
 I beseech you, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
-The people stand as the thurifer comes to the top of the chancel steps.
-The thurifer bows to the people and the people bow to the thurifer.
-The thurifer censes the people, and then all bow again.
+The people stand.